Historical Data Migration vs. Stellar One's Unified Data Package

 Your ERP Data Migration Strategy

-Now you understand the distinction: Historical data migration will move your old records into a new system, while Stellar One's unified data package will include that migration and add unified reporting, legacy code tracking, custom data storage, and AI readiness on top of it.
+Now you understand the distinction: Historical data migration will move your old records into a new system, while Stellar One's unified data package will include that migration and add unified reporting, identifier preservation, custom data storage, and AI readiness on top of it.

 If you've been evaluating ERP solutions and noticed that most partners gloss over what happens to your historical data, that's a red flag worth paying attention to.
 Your business history is a strategic asset, and the right ERP partner should treat it that way.